- Photo creditJeremy Koreski

 - Walk the length of this beach and have a look at the massive sand dunes above.

-- Head right around the Kwisitis Visitor Centre, right past the totem pole.
+- Head right around the Kwisitis Visitor Centre, past the totem pole.
 You'll be on the 1.5 kilometre (.93 mile) South Beach Trail to lovely South Beach and its pebbles rolling in the waves.
-Feel free to explore and please watch for the waves breaking over the rocks.
+Feel free to explore, but please watch for the waves breaking over the rocks.